Periods of join algebraic cycles: Introduction

 The above definition is compatible with rational equivalence and so, it can be extended bilinearly to a map

-This is a classical construction in algebraic geometry.
 A natural question is to ask what is the relation between the cycle classes of $Z_1$, $Z_2$ and $J(Z_1,Z_2)$.
-Our main result establishes that relation in terms of Griffiths' basis.
-Recall that by Griffiths' theorem \cite{gr69} we can always write the primitive part of the cycle class of an algebraic cycle $Z\in\CH^\frac{n}{2}(X)$ inside a smooth degree $d$ hypersurface $X=\{F=0\}\subseteq\P^{n+1}$ of even dimension $n$ as a residue form
+We establish the relation between the primitive parts of each class in terms of Griffiths' basis.
+Recall that by Griffiths' theorem \cite[Corollary 6.12]{voisin2003hodge} we can always write the primitive part of the cycle class of an algebraic cycle $Z\in\CH^\frac{n}{2}(X)$ inside a smooth degree $d$ hypersurface $X=\{f=0\}\subseteq\P^{n+1}$ of even dimension $n$ as the $(\frac{n}{2},\frac{n}{2})$ degree (in the Hodge decomposition) projection of a residue form